-The Parish owns the land to the south of which will provide safe pedestrian access from the development to the village facilities.
+The Parish owns the land to the south of sector and the sector which will provide safe pedestrian access from the development to the village facilites.
 It is not merely a right of way.

 The land forms part of Field 622 and is described in the contract of purchase of the field.

 The farmers who cultivated the field ceased using the land as an entrance to the field due to the narrowness of the access road.
 Instead they accessed the field from La Rue de la Croute.
-Sometime in the 1980s, the Rector of the time granted a licence to the then (the property lying immediately to the north of the land) to use owners of the land as domestic garden.
+Sometime in the 1980s, the Rector of the time granted a licence to the then owners of the property lying immediately to the north of the land) to use the land as domestic garden.

 There was a proper written agreement and it was stated that the Rectorat could repossess the land at any time.
-Subsequent Rectors have not renewed the licence and has changed hands.
-However the contract of purchase of clearly records that Field 622 lies to its west and south.
-The present owners are fully aware of the situation and have not disputed it.
-The boundary between and 622 was a hedge or bank which has now disappeared.
-However there is evidence of the boundary when from the parish road La Petite Fosse.
+Subsequent Rectors have not renewed the licence and the licence

+The boundary between the second and 622 was a hedge or bank which has now disappeared.
+However there is evidence of the boundary when the second second is viewed from the parish road La Petite Fosse.
 There are also old OS maps.
 I have been to the Archive to look at aerial photos but the boundary cannot be seen due to tree cover.
 They cannot claim ownership unless they build up 40 years possession without any contrary claims.
 We have a letter from their own lawyers acknowledging the situation.
 The owners of are vocal objectors to the Parish plans.
 We have taken the view that we do not wish to take steps to take back the SE corner of the field or attempt to formally agree a new boundary until a planning permit is granted.
 Do you agree?